 - In consensus-run organizations, get consensus from the decision-makers.

-- For contexts of majority vote, you’ll have to vote on your new decision-making method.
+- If you use majority vote, you’ll have to vote on your new decision-making method.
 Don’t use a slim majority to introduce a consent-based system; that would start the new system off on the wrong foot!

-The biggest trouble is to pursue this mandate if your current system is unclear on who decides and how.
+The biggest obstacle to pursuing this mandate is if your current system is unclear on who decides and how they decide.
 That’s sometimes the case in new and informal organizations.
 If it’s unclear who decides what your governance system is, how will you ever adopt any governance system?
-There simply isn’t a way forward.
-We’ve seen countless organizations die a slow death because lack of clarity in their governance prevented them from making any move forward.
-The only way out of that is to make a pragmatic decision that’s well-grounded in the group – you’ll need to inspire people and make sure they understand it enough to want it.
+You’ll simply get stuck.
+We’ve seen countless organizations die a slow death because lack of clarity in their governance prevented them from making any decisions.
+The only way out of that is to make a pragmatic decision that’s well-grounded in the group.
+You’ll need to inspire people and make sure they understand it enough to want it.

 2.2 More skills for more people

 Make sure people know enough about sociocracy to make an informed decision.
 Make sure to understand what sociocracy can look like in your organization by practicing and “trying it on”.